Woman looking at papers at a desk.

 Even the most meticulous budgets can be thrown off.
 You could have an unexpected medical emergency in your family or a situation where you or a family member loses their job.
 Life happens, and when it does, it can cause you to fall behind on your payments, causing late fees to pile up, making your loan more difficult to pay off.

-If you find that you can’t pay your mortgage on time or you think there’s a chance you can’t pay it at all, the best thing to do to avoid a late fee is to contact a Home Loan Expert as soon as possible.
+If you find that you can’t pay your mortgage on time or you think there’s a chance you can’t pay it at all, the best thing to do to avoid a late fee is contact contact your servicer as soon as possible. and see your options so you can make the best financial decision.

 The Bottom Line: Servicing Fees Can Be Avoidable